Henry8r8w/Self-Study-Notes/Machine Learning & Data Programming/EE445 - UofWA/Lecture - Linear Algebra and Least Square (M1)/Linear Algebra.md

 root-mean square value : rms(x) = $\sqrt{\frac{x_1^2 +... + x_n^2}{n^2}} = \frac{||x||^2}{a^2}$

-Given a fraciton of entrey with |x_i| > a, (i.e. k /n ), we can express the chebyshev inequality in terms of rms
+Given a fraction of entry with |x_i| > a, (i.e. k /n ), we can express the chebyshev inequality in terms of rms

 $$\frac{||x||^2}{n (a^2)} = \frac{rms(x)}{a}$$
 ### Norm and distance